17401 Holland Road

 Are You Okay Program

 The Brook Park Police Department has started taking applications for the Are You Okay program.
 The “Are You Okay?” program is an automated system that will contact our community members who voluntarily sign-up.
 The program is designed to assist seniors, disabled persons, shut-ins, or persons who live alone under circumstances, which render them vulnerable to illness or injury to make sure they are capable of answering the phone.
 The program is free of charge and can call you either once or twice a day at a time your select.
 If you are unable to answer the telephone, we will contact your family member or person you designate on the application.
 If we are unable to reach your designated person, we will have the police respond to your residence to check on you.
-If you have any questions about the program, you can call Officer Trenton Brown at 216-767-4934 or Are You Okay Application Page
+If you have any questions about the program, you can call Officer Kimmich at 216-433-1239 or mkimmich@cityofbrookpark.com.

 Are You Okay Client Waiver Page